AI Pricing Compared 2026: ChatGPT vs Claude vs Perplexity vs Gemini

 Paid doesn’t mean unlimited.
 All subscriptions have caps:

-• ChatGPT Plus: 150 GPT-4o messages per 3-hour window, plus separate quotas for o3 and o4-mini
+• ChatGPT Plus: ~150 flagship messages per 3-hour window, ~10 Deep Research runs/month, separate quotas for o3 and o4-mini.
+Limits tightened in April 2026

-• Perplexity Pro: Unlimited Pro queries, 20 deep research/day
+• Perplexity Pro: Unlimited Pro queries, ~20 Deep Research/day, 50 Labs queries/month

 Feature Lock-in